timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER II-HARBOR DEVELOPMENT.md

     * (A) donor ports and medium-sized donor ports; and

     * (B) energy transfer ports.

-* #### (3) Additional appropriations
-  * If the target total budget resources under subparagraphs (A) through (D) of section 2238b(b)(1) of this title are met for each of fiscal years 2016 through 2020, there is authorized to be appropriated to carry out this section $50,000,000 for each of fiscal years 2021 through 2025.

 #### (g) Savings clause
 * Nothing in this section waives any statutory requirement related to the transportation of merchandise as authorized under chapter 551 of title 46.